For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • A cleaner and more customizable layout

-• Wider range of embedding options
+• A wider range of embedding options

 • More interaction elements